Is “Vaping” a Healthier Alternative?

 There are a lot of dangers related to these devices and the liquids that are vaporized in them.
 While the jury is still out on a lot concerning these devices, there is quite a bit that we do know about the ingredients that go into the liquids.
 Let’s take some time to talk today about these and what risks they may pose.

 What is “vaping”?

-Electronic cigarettes, or “e-cigarettes”, or even “e-cigs” are battery powered devices that vaporize a liquid that typically contains nicotine, flavors, and other additives.
+Electronic cigarettes are portable devices that vaporize liquids often containing nicotine and various other chemicals.
 They come in many shapes and formats.
 Many users tout their safety in that they produce water vapor, rather than second hand smoke, and the user doesn’t get the nasty side effect of inhaling tar with the nicotine.
 Some smokers that I’ve talked to have mentioned that using the e-cig also gave them the feeling of smoking – via holding the device and the actual inhalation – versus a passive nicotine replacement therapy such as the patch.

 While nicotine has not yet been shown to be a carcinogen by itself, it is known to be the addiction causing factor in tobacco products.
 Sanner and Grismond (2015) describe the chemical pathways that produce this addiction, as well as telling us how nicotine hampers cancer treatments.
 They go on to tell us that nicotine may inhibit our body’s natural anti-tumor immune responses, thus exacerbating tumor growth.

 Remember when we discussed Smoking and Bladder Cancer, and I told you that β-napthylamine is a chemical found in cigarette smoke that is known to be carcinogenic to the bladder?
 Well, guess what is still found in e-cigs – yep, β-napthylamine.